NVlabs/gbrl/docs/quickstart.rst

 CUDA
 ~~~~

-Make sure that ``CUDA_HOME`` is set.
+Ensure that ``CUDA_HOME`` is set.
-For integration with Microsoft Visual Studio make sure to copy the following files:
+For integration with Microsoft Visual Studio, copy the following files:

 .. code-block:: console